ovidiuch/react-mock/README.md

 2. They're difficult to integrate in component explorers where a usage file is a declarative component element.

 To overcome these drawbacks, `react-mock` offers mocking techniques as declarative [React elements](https://reactjs.org/docs/rendering-elements.html).
+Lifecycle methods take care of setting up and reverting mocks behind the hood.

 ### Limitations